Team-4-UMBC/test-repo/README.md

     The web app should automatically open into the web browser.
     If it doesn't, you can type http://localhost:3000 into the web browser instead.

+## Troubleshooting the recipe dataset

+As a very last resort, if the recipe dataset does not populate the database properly, then perform these steps.

+Go into recipe.csv using notepad and perform these “find and replace” operations:

+Find: \`[
+Replace: “`[

+Find: ]\`,
+Replace: ]`”,

+Find: ]\`”,\`
+Replace: ]\`”,”\`

+Find: 4/16/2024 11:30
+Replace: 2024-04-16 11:30:00

+Then go into notepad++ and open the recipe.csv file.
+Perform one final “find and replace” operation.

+Find: \`\r\n
+Replace: `”\r\n
+In search mode, click the extended option.